 The Wilhelminenhof campus of the University of Applied Sciences (HTW Berlin), the largest university for applied research in Berlin, is located in the middle of the business and science location in Berlin-Schöneweide.
 More than 200 of a total of 300 professors at the university teach and conduct research on this campus, working in such fields as business, engineering, computer science, design and culture.
-9,000 of the 14,000 HTW students study in Oberschöneweide.
-They come from 104 nations.
+Approx. 10,000 of the 14,000 HTW students study in Oberschöneweide.
+They come from more than 100 nations.

 The blend of applied research, urban production, high technology, and the creative economy has transformed the area with its unique backdrop on the banks of the river Spree into a coveted location.
 Numerous private and state services for startups and grownups have already settled here to promote effective links between the companies and the university:

 - The Technology and Startup Center Spreeknie (TGS) has over 24,000 sqm of office, laboratory, and workshop space for startups.

 - Coworking spaces like the once student-organized BETT – Space for Design Comparatives, the Oberschöneweide Creative Consortium KAOS and the blossoming gastronomy sector are helping to foster a vibrant creative scene in the neighborhood.